 Having a professional website is key for any therapist looking to attract new clients.
 Your website should include information about your services, contact information, and any other relevant details that potential clients might need to know.

-3. Write Blogs, Lots & Lots of Blogs
+3. Write Blogs, Lots and Lots of Blogs

 Writing a blog is a great way to showcase your expertise and attract potential clients.
-Blogs should act as stand-alone content that cover one idea at a time.
-Overtime, you can develop categories of content such that on a topic relevant to your niche, you offer helpful content, answer common questions, and provide valuable insights to prospective clients.
+Blogs should act as stand-alone content that covers one idea at a time.
+Over time, you can develop categories of content such that on a topic relevant to your niche, you offer helpful content, answer common questions, and provide valuable insights to prospective clients.